satadisha/agricultural_qa_bot/README.md

-# SeedBot.Farm — RAG Chatbot for Seed Laws
+# SeedBot — RAG Chatbot for Seed Laws

 > A lightweight Retrieval-Augmented Generation (RAG) chatbot that answers questions about seed laws and related regulations from PDFs — with grounded citations.